 Content Delivery Network

 A Content Delivery Network (CDN) is a collection of connected data centers around the world that sit between your web visitor and your server, which we’ll call your origin server.
-When someone visits your web page the CDN first checks the edge or proxy server at the data center closest to your visitor to see if a cached version of the page or any other resources they requested are available there.
-When they’re not found in the cache, the edge server will relay the request to the origin server which supplies the missing resources to the edge server.
-The edge server caches them for future use and sends them on to the web visitor.
-If the visitor is in luck and the edge server has a copy of the page or resource, then it delivers that local copy.
+When someone visits your web page the CDN first checks the data center closest to your visitor to see if a cached version of the page or any other resources they requested are available there.
+If they’re not found in the cache, the data center will relay the request to the origin server which supplies the missing resources to the data center.
+The data center caches them for future use and sends them on to the web visitor.
+If the visitor is in luck and the data center has a copy of the page or resource, then it delivers that local copy.
 That’s usually much faster than asking your origin server to rebuild and serve those resources every time a request is sent.
-Often the edge server has a configurable time to live (TTL) after which it considers the content of its cache stale .
-Stale content is always refreshed from the origin server when there is a request for it, and the time limit on the content is reset.
+Often the data center has a configurable time to live (TTL) after which it considers the content of its cache stale .
+Stale content is always refreshed from the origin server when there is a request for it, and the time to live on the content is reset.
 This allows a balance for resources that are only changed infrequently to remain up to date.

-Because the topology of the CDN is designed to make the edge server that serves your data relatively near to your visitor, there’s an opportunity there for the CDN to modify the requested resources as they are being returned to the visitor, or even process the requests locally without involving any origin server in a remote data center.
+Because the topology of the CDN is designed to make the data center that serves your data local to your visitor, there’s an opportunity there for the CDN to modify the requested resources as they are being returned to the visitor, or even process the requests locally without involving any origin server in a remote data center.
 This decentralized processing allows the application to be scaled out over smaller, local servers.
 It reduces the demands that would be placed on the network and allows the request to be serviced faster than it would be if it had to go all the way to the origin server and back again.